Garinmckayl/thisvsthat/programming-languages.md

 ## Python vs C++

 Python is an interpreted, high-level and general-purpose programming language.

 C++ is a high-level programming language, C++ adds object-oriented features to its predecessor, C.

-### Code Comparsion Python vs C++
+### Code Comparison Python vs C++

 #### **Print Hello World**